Call for Training Projects for 2024 and Educational Leave (CPP)

 Affiliation: Faculty of Sciences

-Summary: The Improv' Your English Skills project aims to implement language remediation workshops for first-year students in the Faculty of Sciences through the practice of improvisational theatre.
-Its objective is to help students regain confidence in their language abilities so they can progress throughout their university studies and prepare for entering the job market.
-Furthermore, it will contribute to the development of their public speaking and eloquence skills.
+Abstract: The Improv’ Your English Skills project aims to establish language remediation workshops for first-year students in the Faculty of Sciences through the practice of theatrical improvisation.
+Its goal is to help students regain confidence in their language skills so they can continue to improve throughout their academic career and prepare for entry into the workforce.
+In addition, it will help develop their public speaking and communication skills.

 Project Leader: Sandrine BARDET